ejazr83/Book-Summaries/Identity and Access Management/Identity Attack Vectors/06 - 08 Identity Governance.md

 These models are abstract representations of how accounts and privileges should be set, approved, audited, and used to some known state.
 Examples of IGA policy models include the entitlement catalog, provisioning schemas, approval and ownership records, audit requirements, role models, lifecycle triggers, and Separation of Duty rules.

-Enterprise Roles are a critical model in IGA
+Enterprise Roles are a critical model in IGA.

 A good role model will provide a place to define, verify, and reconcile access, a place to define the correct configuration or entitlement, a place to establish assignment approvals, and a place to track the ongoing state of access across potentially thousands of target applications, hundreds of thousands of users, and millions of entitlements.